aprabh96/Speech-to-Text-with-Visual-Context-Correction/README.md

    - Option 4: Transcription-Only (High-Accuracy) - Uses gpt-4o-transcribe, no correction
    - Option 5: Transcription-Only (Fast) - Uses gpt-4o-mini-transcribe, no correction

-2. Press Ctrl+Q to start recording your speech:
+2. Press Ctrl+Q or click the middle mouse button (scroll wheel) to start recording your speech:
    - In screenshot modes (1 & 2), this will capture a screenshot of your current screen
    - In Real-time Mode (3), a small floating window will appear showing the live transcription
    - In Transcription-Only modes (4 & 5), no screenshot is captured

-3. Press Ctrl+Q again to stop recording and get the transcription:
+3. Press Ctrl+Q or click the middle mouse button again to stop recording and get the transcription:
    - In modes with screenshot correction (1 & 2), the audio will be transcribed and corrected
    - In modes without correction (3, 4, 5), the transcription is returned without further processing